 This large city square dating back to 1820 is a popular place for locals and visitors alike.
 There is a steady stream of people coming and going and the square is used for various events and activities throughout the year.

-Within a short distance of the city centre you will find some beautiful parks and gardens to explore, all easily accessible by bike.
-Grab some food from the markets, a bottle of Bordeaux wine and enjoy a picnic in a park, or just soak in the green space and relax.
+Within a short distance of the city center, you will find some beautiful parks and gardens to explore, all easily accessible by bike.
+Grab some food from the markets, a bottle of Bordeaux wine, and enjoy a picnic in a park, or just soak in the green space and relax.